Art + Culture

 After his dismissal from artnet, New York art dealer Jeffrey Deitch, who previously licked Walter’s ass, got him a solo show with his fake Polke-Picabia-Prince-Painting-Copies.

 I saw Walter’s paintings in Switzerland at the Art Basel booth of Jeffrey Deitch.
-Carelessly displayed on the banister of a staircase.
+Carelessly displayed, without the right, professional lighting for the artworks, on the banister of a staircase.
 A disaster in many ways.
 Walter’s p・arty practice output is a white joke.

 Walter Robinson “Flight Surgeon” 1986-2016, Acrylic on canvas, 48 x 36 inches (121.9 x 91.4 cm) @ Art Basel Switzerland 2021.
 Booth JEFFREY DEITCH New York and Los Angeles